 So now that you are fully kitted up you can take your milk from breast to baby with a single storage container.
 Once you have tried this system you will not believe you needed all those additional steps(from transferring milk to cleaning up) just to feed your baby.
 It really is impressive.

-You are paying for a premium milk storage bag and that is exactly what you get (unlike with those Medela bags… Booo!).
+You are paying for a premium milk storage bag and that is exactly what you get.
 The spout makes pouring so much easier than the ziplock style openings you usually find on milk storage bags.

 But most importantly:

-I am yet to have one leak on me.
+I have yet to have one leak on me.

 And at the end of the day that is why we buy milk storage bags.